 What were the concerns and problems?

-The main concern was without the testing conducted by the COVID-19 Volunteer Testing Network this individual may not have known that they had COVID-19 and could have passed the virus on to other, more vulnerable patients.
+The main concern was without the testing conducted by the Covid Testing Network this individual may not have known that they had COVID-19 and could have passed the virus on to other, more vulnerable patients.
 The illness may also have impacted staff members at the GP practice, reducing staffing capacity.

 Other concerns in terms of the GP practice included staff at the practice not knowing whether they had been exposed to the virus and needed to isolate.
 Also, there was increased anxiety for staff members in the at-risk group who were still working at the practice.